os224/os224/README.md

 - 👋 Hi, I’m @os224
-- 👀 I’m interested in procrastinating
+- 👀 I’m interested in hustling
-- 🌱 I’m currently learning how to hustle
+- 🌱 I’m currently learning how to become even more sigma
-- 💞️ I’m looking to collaborate on collecting retro garbage
+- 💞️ I’m looking for some hot goth gf
 - 📫 How to reach me ... dc os224#0965

 <!---